nicholasdly/nicholasdly/README.md

 - Computer Organization and Architecture
 - Calculus I, II, and III
 - Linear Algebra
-- and Interdiciplinary Topics in Cybersecurity!
+- and Interdisciplinary Topics in Cybersecurity!

 I have excellent writing, speaking, and organizational skills, and I am actively developing my skills in development, web design, and machine learning, and strive to produce high quality, efficient, and beautiful code!